What’s The Difference Between EPDM And Silicone Rubber?

 When choosing between silicone and EPDM, it’s important to consider their distinct properties and application needs.

-1. Silicone is highly flexible, biocompatible, and excels in medical, food-grade, and electronic applications.
-With excellent resistance to chemicals and weathering, silicone is durable but comes at a higher cost and with less abrasion resistance.
+1. Silicone is highly flexible, biocompatible, and excels in various applications, including medical, food-grade, and electronic uses.
+With excellent resistance to chemicals and weathering, silicone is a durable material, but it comes at a higher cost and with less abrasion resistance.

 2. EPDM, on the other hand, is known for its superior weather resistance, durability, and cost-effectiveness.
 It’s the most water-resistant rubber, making it ideal for outdoor, automotive, and construction applications.
 However, EPDM isn’t suited for applications involving oils and greases and has a shorter lifespan than silicone.

-At Elastostar, we offer both silicone and EPDM options, and our team can guide you in choosing the best material for your specific needs.
+At Elastostar Rubber Corporation, we offer both silicone and EPDM options, and our team is here to help you select the best material for your specific needs.
 Whether you’re looking for a durable, cost-effective solution or a material that excels in demanding environments, we’re here to help you make the right choice and ensure your purchase meets all your requirements.

 Tips- Choose silicone for high heat and chemical resistance, and EPDM for weather resistance and affordability.

 Looking for alternatives?
-Uncover other high-performance rubber materials that might be the perfect fit for your unique needs beyond silicone and EPDM.
+Discover other high-performance rubber materials that may be the ideal fit for your specific needs, beyond silicone and EPDM.

-What is alternative Materials to Silicone and EPDM
+What are alternative Materials to Silicone and EPDM?

 Here are a few alternative materials to Silicone and EPDM;